dawn-infra-labs/dawn-secure-transport/.github/SECURITY.md

 This policy applies to:

-- Dawn Bridge Core (all crates)
+- dawn-secure-transport (all crates)
 - Documentation and specifications that impact security
 - Build scripts and CI workflows

 It does **not** apply to:

 - Third‑party dependencies
-- External services or infrastructure not maintained by Dawn Bridge Labs
+- External services or infrastructure not maintained by dawn-infra-labs